Animal Behavior, Ecology, and Conservation - ABEC

 ABEC 332 Animal Welfare 3 Credits

 This course will examine critical debates and controversies surrounding our care and use of animals.
 We will use a case study approach, and use scientific research to evaluate real world issues in animal welfare.
 The case studies will cover companion animals, wildlife, zoo animals, and animals used in agriculture and research.
-This course involves significant writing.
+Emphasis is on communicating welfare information to a variety of audiences to encourage change.

 ABEC 333 Conservation Behavior 3 Credits